seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part2.md

 #### $\|Z(s + i\sigma\lambda)\| \le e^{H\_{\sigma,D}(s)}$

-This is the bound in Lemma 3.2 of the report.
+This is (truncated version of) Lemma 3.2 of the report, which is formalized as follows:
-There's no formalization of it.
-Instead, we have a *truncated* (capped) version of this:

 ```lean
 -- |Z(s + iσλ)| \le exp(∫ P_σ(T) \min{h_λ(s - T), D} dT) for sufficiently large D